Preserving My Sanity

-My Eating Habits as Kid
+My Eating Habits as a Kid

 I don’t have a huge recollection of being a picky eater as a kid.
-However, I do remember snippets of things that lead me to believe that perhaps I was a tad picky.
+However, I do remember snippets of things that led me to believe that perhaps I was a tad picky.
 I remember eating lots of grilled cheese sandwiches, macaroni and cheese, and egg sandwiches.

 I remember never liking beef or pork and begging to not have to eat it.
-Also, I remember always (always) hearing my dad tell me that I needed to finish my dinner because there were starving kids in other places around the world that would love to have my meal.
+Also, I remember always (always) hearing my dad tell me that I needed to finish my dinner because there were starving kids in other places around the world who would love to have my meal.

 When I was feeling like an extra hostile child, I recall saying, “Send it to them then.”
 I remember my leftover plate being kept for me so an hour later when I wanted a snack, it would happily be warmed up for me.